Captain (ice hockey): Selection

 Captains are usually veteran players, though on occasion younger players are chosen.
 The selection is often seen as an important moment for a team, and one that can affect the team's (and newly appointed captain's) performance.
 Captains are selected by different means: in some instances, teams have held votes among their players to choose a team captain, while on other occasions, the choice was made by team management.
 Captains are often chosen due to their seniority in the game and years of service with their current club.
 However, franchise players—current or emerging stars—have also been named captains.
 Though not required, many captains have previously served as alternate captains of their team.
 Some selections or removals of NHL captaincies have been controversial, more so than the other North American professional sports leagues.
 For instance, in Canada men's national ice hockey team, then-General Manager Bobby Clarke selected Eric Lindros for the 1998 Winter Olympics, considered somewhat controversial as Lindros was chosen over longer-tenured NHL captains such as Steve Yzerman, Ray Bourque and Wayne Gretzky, Clarke was also general manager of the Philadelphia Flyers whom Lindros played for professionally.
 In 2000, when the relationship between Clarke and Lindros deteriorated during contentious contract negotiations and the team's handling of Lindros' injuries, the team captaincy was issued to Eric Desjardins.
 Tampa Bay Lightning head coach John Tortorella stripped the captaincy from Vincent Lecavalier after disagreements about the player's skills and conditioning practices.
-In 1980, Darryl Sittler angrily resigned the captaincy by cutting off the "C" from his Toronto Maple Leafs jersey with scissors, in protest of Harold Ballard's trade of his best friend Lanny McDonald, Ballard likened Sittler's actions to flag burning.
+In 1980, Darryl Sittler angrily resigned the captaincy by cutting off the "C" from his Toronto Maple Leafs jersey with scissors in protest of Harold Ballard's trade of Sittler's best friend, Lanny McDonald.
+Ballard likened Sittler's actions to flag burning.